chrisdevito/cdVector/README.md

 ========
 cdVector is a simple MPxNode plugin that calculates a vector between two matrix inputs.

 I've done two versions of the plugin.
-One version in C++ and one in Python.
+One is in in C++ and the other is in Python.

 Compiling:
 ------------